bhngupta/bhngupta/README.md

 <!--
-I am Bhanu Gupta, currently a junior at SRM Institue of Science and Technology
+I am Bhanu Gupta, currently a 1st yr Master's student in New York University, NY
 - 🔭 I’m currently working on Electron and Django based applications
 - 👯 I’m looking to collaborate on opensource projects in Python/JS/TS
 - 🤔 I’m looking for help with Python CLIs